テスト

 } & Record<...>

-Mounts a component to the given target and returns the exports and potentially the props (if compiled with accessors: true
+Mounts a component to the given target and returns the exports and potentially the props (if compiled with accessors: true) of the component.

 body, // `document` exists because of jsdom